Getting Around Chile Chile's transportation network mirrors its unique geography β€” long, narrow, and surprisingly well-connected. Long-distance buses dominate intercity travel, with premium services like Turbus and Pullman Bus offering reclining seats that rival business class on routes between Sa

 Quick Transportation Tips

-Get a Bip! card for Santiago's Metro - it works on buses and metro throughout the city
+Purchase a Bip! card for Santiago's Metro - it works across all metro lines and major bus routes throughout the city

-Santiago Metro operates until approximately 11 PM on weekdays and midnight on weekends - plan your evening accordingly
+Santiago Metro operates until approximately 11 PM on weekdays and closes earlier on Sundays - verify current schedules as they vary by line

 Book Transportation